 - Closing ceremony

 Attendance is required for course participants for the duration of the course until the evening of the last day.
 As a result, individuals generally depart the following day.
 Attendees will receive a detailed schedule for their course after their registration is confirmed.
 Please note, the St. Augustine Alligator Farm will be offering a separate capture training on the day following this course for an additional fee.
 Information on registering for this additional day will be provided upon admission to the course.
-Those attending the capture training should plan to travel home late that day or the following morning.
+Those attending the capture training should plan to travel home 8PM that evening or the following morning.

 Jacksonville International Airport (JAX) is the closest airport.